fmacia/docker-backups/README.md

 It reuses the database container by reading info from labels and env variables.
 The backups are named "[CONTAINER_NAME]_[DATE].sql" (plus ".gz" at the end if compressed).

-The script can create backups for PostgreSQL and MySQL/MariaDB databases, as well as files.
+The script can create backups for PostgreSQL SQLite and MySQL/MariaDB databases, as well as files.

 **Note:** The script has been tested with the following docker images: [Postgres](https://hub.docker.com/_/postgres/), [MariaDB](https://hub.docker.com/_/mariadb) and [Drupal](https://hub.docker.com/_/drupal)

 ## How to use

 1. Clone repository or download files
-2. Copy ".env.example" to ".env" and adjust configuration variables (detailed below)
+2. Copy ".env.example" to ".env" and adjust configuration variables (detailed in section "Script configuration")
-3. Add labels to the database containers to backup (detailed below).
+3. Add labels to the database containers to backup (detailed in section "Container labels").
 The container must be recreated afterwards (`docker-compose up -d`)
-4. Give execution permission to "create_backups.sh" (or run it with `bash -c [NAME]`)
+4. Give execution permission to "create_backups.sh" (or run it with `bash -c create_backups.sh`)
 5. Execute "create_backups.sh" or insert it in cron

 ## Script configuration